 Solutions to meet the requirements of building regulations include the Pilkington Optitherm™ and Pilkington K Glass™ ranges of low emissivity glass that can be combined with Pilkington Activ™ self-cleaning glass and Pilkington Optiphon™ to give a broad choice of thermal and other properties.
 Particularly for non-dwellings, Pilkington Suncool™ is a range of solar control glass products that combine low emissivity glass, low U values with solar control with neutral appearance.

-A recent innovation in energy efficiency is Pilkington energiKare™ Advantage which can provide triple glazing performance in a double glazing.
+Pilkington energiKare™ Advantage which can provide triple glazing performance in a double glazing.

-To view details of the full Pilkington range of Thermal Insulation glass to help you meet the new Part L regulations please here.
+To view details of the full Pilkington range of Thermal Insulation glass to help you meet the new Part L regulations please click here.